webix-hub/docs/data/api/refs/ui.multicombo_props.md

 - api/link/ui.multicombo_borderless_config.md - used to hide the component borders
 - api/link/ui.multicombo_bottomlabel_config.md - sets a label under a control
 - api/link/ui.multicombo_bottompadding_config.md - sets the bottom offset of the control input
-- api/ui.multicombo_button_config.md - defines whether the "Select" button will be displayed in the options list;
+- api/ui.multicombo_button_config.md - defines whether the "Select" button will be displayed in the options list
 - api/link/ui.multicombo_click_config.md - click action handler
 - api/link/ui.multicombo_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.multicombo_css_config.md - the name of a css class that will be applied to the view container